Maynot2/holbertonschool-low_level_programming/0x10-variadic_functions/README.md

-#C - Variadic functions
+# C - Variadic functions

 Where we learn:

--What are variadic functions
+- What are variadic functions
--How to use va_start, va_arg and va_end macros
+- How to use va_start, va_arg and va_end macros
--Why and how to use the const type qualifier
+- Why and how to use the const type qualifier